sītā rāma sītā rāma, sītā rāma jaya sītā rāmā

-"During Diwali, when we are focused on grabbing Lakshmi-ji gains by ignoring or excluding Lord Rama from our service and worship--this is no different than a Ravana attitude."
+"During Divali, when we are focused on grabbing Lakshmi-ji gains by ignoring or excluding Lord Rama from our service and worship--this is no different than a Ravana attitude."

 Divali, or Deepavali, the festival of lights celebrates the Supreme Lord Sri Rama's victory over evil.
 It is a homecoming celebration at the city of Ayodhya, the capital of His kingdom, and now celebrated throughout India and the world over wherever there is the Indian diaspora.

-The traditional puja on Diwali involves worshipping the forms of Lakshmiji and Lord Ganesh--where is Lord Rama?
+The traditional puja on Divali involves worshipping the forms of Lakshmiji and Lord Ganesh--where is Lord Rama?

 Approaching the demigods separately from the Divine forms like Lord Rama, only gets one temporary time-bound gains.
 Approaching the Divine healing forms and energies is a far better approach.

-Traditional paintings of Laxmi-Ganesha on coconuts by Master Craftsmen from Jaggannath Puri, Odisha.
+Traditional painting of Laxmi-Ganesha on coconuts by Master Craftsmen from Jaggannath Puri, Odisha.